-A Senate inquiry into financial products and services, known as the Ripoll Report, found that “approximately 85% of financial advisers are associated with a product manufacturer, so that many advisers effectively act as a product pipeline”; (page 70).
+A 2009 Senate inquiry into financial products and services, known as the Ripoll Report, found that “approximately 85% of financial advisers are associated with a product manufacturer, so that many advisers effectively act as a product pipeline”; (page 70).
 This is how vertical integration operates – the supply chain of a product is controlled by the product manufacturer, and this is apparently what is happening 85% of the time.
-The Association of Independently Owned Financial Professionals, of which I am a member, lists some of the product manufacturers and associated financial planning businesses.
-For example, apart from their in-house financial planners, the following are some of the AFSL’s owned by product providers:
+For example, apart from their in-house financial planners, the following have, at some point in time, been some of the AFSL’s owned by product providers:

 NAB: Apogee, Garvan Financial Planning & Godfrey Pembroke;

 AMP: Charter Financial Planning, Genesys Wealth Advisers, IPAC Securities & Hillross.